-Professor Carlos F. Díaz-Alejandro was born in La Habana, Cuba in 1937 and did his undergraduate studies there.
+Professor Carlos F. Díaz-Alejandro was born in La Habana, Cuba in 1937.
+He finished High School (Bachillerato) at Los Hermanos Maristas there.
+He then went to the University of Miami in Ohio and graduated in 1957.
 He went on to obtain a Ph.D. in Economics from the Massachusetts Institute of Technology (MIT) in 1961.
-He became a Professor of Economics at Yale University (1961–65) and then at the University of Minnesota (1965-69).
-In 1969 he returned to Yale and in 1984 was appointed Professor of Economics at Columbia University, a position he held until his untimely death in 1985.
+He was appointed Assistant Professor of Economics at Yale University (1961-1965) and subsequently moved to the University of Minnesota (1965-1969), where he was appointed Full Professor at the age of 25.
+In 1969 he returned to Yale and in 1984 was appointed Professor of Economics at Columbia University, a position he held until his untimely death in 1985 at the age of 48.
+He wanted to write an economic history of Latin America.
+He was a person of vast culture.

 Throughout his career he won the admiration and friendship of both colleagues and students.
 His exceptional ability to combine theory with historical knowledge and policy application in his writings and teaching, and his love for Cuba, should serve as an inspiration to future generation of economists and social scientists alike.